 AI optimises the resource utilisation in inspections

 Artificial Intelligence can design the most optimal ways for inspections.
-It can learn from the existing data and eliminate mistakes like sending wrongfully skilled inspectors on site or planning routes in nonoptimal ways.
-According to the user data of Canalix, the AI optimization can bring up to 40% better resource utilisation.
+It can learn from the existing data and eliminate mistakes like sending wrongfully skilled inspectors on-site or planning routes nonoptimal ways.
+According to the user data of Canalix, AI optimisation can bring up to 40% better resource utilisation.

 AI enables more efficient data flow

-When the amount of data is managed intelligently, the business operations are improving.
-Even if there are potential issues, they can be evaded before affecting the whole outcome.
-The bottom line is that AI can literally shrink the costs of inspection.
+When the amount of data is managed intelligently, the business operations improve.
+Even if there are potential issues, they can be evaded before affecting the outcome.
+The bottom line is that AI can shrink the costs of inspection.

 AI eases the decision-making process

-The reducing of process time is like the elephant in the room when we talk about digital transformation.
-So it is with the AI driven inspection platforms.
-The intelligence of the system can take into account different factors at the same time and eliminate the unnecessary work.
-This improves the efficiency and at the end of the day decision are made faster.
-The benefit goes not only to one individual, who is directly involved in the inspection process, but to the whole inspection ecosystem.
+The reduction of process time is like the elephant in the room when we talk about digital transformation.
+So it is with the AI-driven inspection platforms.
+The system’s intelligence can take into account different factors simultaneously and eliminate unnecessary work.
+This improves efficiency, and decisions are made faster at the end of the day.
+The benefit goes to one individual who is directly involved in the inspection process and the whole inspection ecosystem.

-A good business optimisation tool will give you the digital infrastructure to do your job better.
-A great optimization platform will bring data automation and AI optimisation to table.
-Combine it with a killer UX and you will have a disruption technology in your hands.
+A good business optimisation tool will give regulators the digital infrastructure to do their job better.
+An excellent inspection platform will bring data automation and AI optimisation.
+Combine it with a great UX, and a regulator will have a disruptive technology in their hands.

 Do you want to try how Canalix can optimise regulatory inspections?
 Contact us now.

-Artificial Intelligence is the concept of having machines “think like humans” — in other words, perform tasks like reasoning, planning, learning, and understanding language.
+Artificial Intelligence is the concept of having machines “think like humans” — in other words, performing tasks like reasoning, planning, learning, and understanding language.